*updated September 30, 2015*

 - 1 litre chicken stock

-- 500 g skinless chicken breast, cut into thin slices across the fillet or chicken tenderloins (easier) !To serve
+- 500 g skinless chicken breast, cut into thin slices across the fillet or chicken tenderloins (easier)

 - Finely sliced green shallots